 From Delhi, the Taj Mahal & the cities of the Raj, we'll focus on the art, architecture & history of this fascinating, sometimes contradictory land.
 This gay India tour has an abundance of famous temples, palaces, and forts.
 Take a leisurely pace, and relax in five-star luxury.

-Our classic gay travel India tour begins in Delhi as we are swept away to another time and another place.
-Dotted with hundreds of landmarks, India's modern capital of Delhi is also a very ancient city.
-From the beautifully carved 12th century Qutab Minar to the parliament house with its Victorian and 20th century influences, Delhi's architectural gems transcend time.
+In Delhi we are swept away to another time and another place.
+Dotted with hundreds of landmarks, India’s modern capital of Delhi is also a very ancient city.
+From the beautifully carved 12th century Qutab Minar to the parliament house with its Victorian and 20th-century influences, Delhi’s architectural gems transcend time.

-Next we're off to Agra to tour the famous icon of India, the Taj Mahal.
-We'll also visit the Agra Fort with its 65-foot-tall walls and maze of temples, halls, gardens and mosques.
-Then we take a two-hour train ride to a lodge near the Ranthambore National Tiger Reserve for two nights and the possibility of seeing tigers in their native environment.
+We will visit Agra and tour the famous icon of India, the Taj Mahal.
+We’ll also visit the Agra Fort with its 65-foot-tall walls and maze of temples, halls, gardens, and mosques.

-We'll spend three days around Jaipur, the lovely "pink city" with its broad avenues and harmonious architecture.
-Our Spring 2020 tour coincide with the Holi Festival of Colors in Jaipur.
+We’ll spend two days around Jaipur, the lovely “pink city” with its broad avenues and harmonious architecture.
+In most years our tour coincides with the Holi Festival of Colors.

-Our last stop will be Udaipur, considered by many to be the most beautiful city in all of India.
-Our elegant hotel overlooks the magnificent Lake Pichola and Aravalli Mountains, and is famous for service and style reminiscent of a bygone age.
+We will also stop in Udaipur, considered by many to be the most beautiful city in all of India.
+Our elegant hotel overlooks the magnificent Lake Pichola and Aravalli Mountains.
+It is famous for its service and style reminiscent of a bygone age.
 Our tour ends back in Delhi, from which you can fly home.

-For those with more time to travel, consider our extension to the Hindi pilgrimage destination of Varanasi.
-And if you are able to stay a few more days, we invite you to experience the multi-cultural capital city of Nepal: Kathmandu.
+For those with more time to travel, consider our extension in the multi-cultural capital city of Nepal: Kathmandu.
+And if you are able to stay a few more days, join us on our trip to the Hindi pilgrimage destination of Varanasi and the ancient temples of Khajuraho within India.

 • Explore Delhi with its vast and rich history.